 How the course programme works

-Lesson topics are grouped into three main categories depending upon which aspect of driving they are primarily targetting.
+The driving lesson topics are grouped into three main categories depending upon which aspect of your driving skills they are primarily targeting.

 Naturally, every lesson will to some degree incorporate the development of each of the three sets of skills above but the main focus will be on the one relevant to that part of the programme.
 A graph notionally depicting the development of each skill set across each part of the course is shown above.